 Those candidates that score above the established written test score and are invited to CPAT will be notified of all opportunities’ to participate in the CPAT Orientation and Mentoring Session.
 These same candidates will also be notified of the dates the CPAT testing will take place.
 Each candidate invited to CPAT is eligible to take advantage of the Orientation and Mentoring sessions and will be allowed 2 practice CPAT testing opportunities and one final CPAT test opportunity.
 If a candidate passes the CPAT during one of the practice testing opportunities they do not have to return for the final CPAT testing opportunity.
 Candidates must sign a waiver form before participating in the CPAT.

-Candidates will have the opportunity to attend a CPAT orientation offered on two dates: February 01, 2017 and February 04, 2017.
+Candidates will have the opportunity to attend a CPAT orientation offered on two dates: July 12th & 15th, 2023

-Candidates will be scheduled for CPAT mentoring sessions from February 08, 2017 until April 1, 2017.
+Candidates will be scheduled for CPAT mentoring sessions from July 17th – September 4th, 2023.

-Henrico Division of Fire will also accept current valid CPAT cards/certificates from candidates who test with an IAFF licensed agency within the last 6 months of March 2017.
-CPAT cards/certificates must be received by the Henrico Division of Fire before March 31, 2017.
+Henrico Division of Fire will also accept current valid CPAT cards/certificates from candidates who test with an IAFF licensed agency within a year from September 9, 2022.
+CPAT cards/certificates must be received by the Henrico Division of Fire before September 9, 2023.

 After submission of the online application and Personal History Questionnaire those candidates meeting the minimum requirement for the position of entry firefighter will be invited to sit for a written test.
 Those candidates that score above the established cut-off will advance to the next step in the process.